PX4/PX4-user_guide/en/peripherals/README.md

 # Peripherals

-This section contains topics related to external sensors and other optional peripheral hardware that you can use with PX4.
+This section contains topics related to external sensors and other optional peripheral hardware that can be *connected to a flight controller*.